umbraco/UmbracoDocs/14/umbraco-cms/tutorials/editors-manual/working-with-content/README.md

 ![Link Button](images/Link-Button-v11.png)

 The **Insert/Edit Link** button is used to add or update links to internal pages, external pages, media files, email links, and anchors.
-The process for inserting a hyperlink differs depending on the type of hyperlink you wish to create:
+The process for inserting a hyperlink differs depending on the type of hyperlink you wish to create.

 To insert different types of hyperlinks, follow these steps: